Survey level three: RICS Building Survey

-Although I will not move thermal insulation, I will lift small corners if I consider it safe so its thickness, type and the nature of the underlying ceiling can be identified and assessed.
+Although the surveyor will not move thermal insulation, the surveyor will lift small corners if the surveyor considers it safe so its thickness, type and the nature of the underlying ceiling can be identified and assessed.

-Where I have the permission of the owner, I will move a small number of lightweight possessions so a more thorough inspection can take place.
+Where the surveyor has the permission of the owner, the surveyor will move a small number of lightweight possessions so a more thorough inspection can take place.

 In recent years, the lofts of many homes have been insulated with thick layers of thermal insulation.
-Usually, it is not safe to move across this material and this may restrict what I can look at in the roof space.
+Usually, it is not safe to move across this material and this may restrict what the surveyor can look at in the roof space.

-I will assess all floors for excessive deflection.
-Where the boards are lifted, I will look in the space beneath by way of an inverted ‘head and shoulder’ inspection.
-If it is safe to do so, I will enter the under-floor area to carry out a more thorough inspection as long as the access panel is big enough, the space beneath the floor is deep enough, and it is safe to do so.
+Where the boards are lifted, the surveyor will look in the space beneath by way of an inverted ‘head and shoulder’ inspection (either physically or using appropriate equipment).
+If it is safe to do so, the surveyor will enter the under-floor area to carry out a more thorough inspection as long as the access panel is big enough, the space beneath the floor is deep enough, and it is safe to do so.